almoskvin/url-shortener/README.md

     docker run --rm --user mongodb -p 27017:27017 --name url-shortener-mongo mongo

 *The mentioned `docker run` configuration must be used for dev&test purposes only!*

 URL of a current application instance must be specified as well (`http://localhost:8080/` by default):

     #instance
     instance.url=http://localhost:8080/

 For example, if the application runs with a property `instance.url=https://your.in/`, then it will generate short URLs like this `https://your.in/3h4jhg5k`

+## Running
+Presentation image of this project (generates short links for `http://localhost:8080/`) is available on DockerHub <https://cloud.docker.com/repository/docker/esquire/url-shortener/>.<br>
+This image must be run only linked with a MongoDB container.

+Following commands are sufficient for running the project successfully:

+    docker pull mongo && \
+    docker run --rm --user mongodb -p 27017:27017 --name url-shortener-mongo mongo

+    docker pull esquire/url-shortener && \
+    docker run --rm -p 8080:8080 --name url-shortener --link=url-shortener-mongo esquire/url-shortener

+It is important to mention that the published image is not ready for a production environment.
+For production level, there are things which need to be configured thoroughly.

 ## Actions
 ### Create